-RCP briefing for opposition day debate on the NHS workforce
+The RCP has issued a briefing to MPs ahead of an opposition day debate on the NHS workforce.

 The RCP has long called for the expansion of medical school and training places.
 There are simply too few doctors to meet growing demand: according to the latest RCP census, over half (52%) of advertised consultant physician posts went unfilled in 2021 – the highest rate of unfilled posts since records began.
 Of the 52%, 74% went unfilled due to a lack of any applicants at all.